 Author | M. Martínez Euklidiadas

-Nayib Bukele, President of El Salvador, has announced plans to create a smart city fully based on the use of bitcoin (BTC) as a cryptocurrency.
+Nayib Bukele, President of El Salvador, announced on May 2022 the plans to create a smart city fully based on the use of bitcoin (BTC) as a cryptocurrency.
 Funded by bitcoin-based bonds and located in Conchagua (La Unión), this city would be the world's first 'Bitcoin City'.

 This campaign, following El Salvador, which became the first country to legalize the use of bitcoins (BTC) as legal tender, has been strongly criticized by institutions including the IMF due to its financial instability, the World Bank due to its environmental impact or the UN (through the ECLAC) due to its multiple systemic financial stability risks in a dollarized economy.